isabella232/hydrogen-1/packages/hydrogen/src/framework/docs/sessions.md

 # Custom session storage

 If you wish to persist session data in a custom way, you can write your own session storage adapter.
-To do so, you need to implement a function that returns an object with An example might look like:
+To do so, you need to implement a function that returns an object.
+An example might look like:

 {% codeblock file, filename: 'customStorage.js' %}